 In order to give you a birds-eye view of how the platform works, we’ve broken down the main steps that you will typically need to follow to get started.

 Head over to the Binance homepage (by clicking here) and open an account.
 If you’re only planning to deposit and withdraw funds using cryptocurrencies, then you’ll only need to provide an email address.

 2. Setup 2FA security

 In order to secure your account, Binance will ask you to set-up two-factor authentication (2FA).
-This means that you’ll need to install an application like Google Authenticator on to your phone.

 Subsequently, each and every time you want to log in – or perform key account functions like a withdrawal request, you’ll need to enter a unique code that can only be found on your phone.